Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/snippets/nodes-additional-settings.md

 title: nodes-additional-settings
 ---

-This node has some additional settings that you can access from the Graph Inspector:
+node has some additional settings that you can access from the Graph Inspector: